 Before a new type of sustainable aviation fuel can be used in aviation, the new fuel is intensively tested by aircraft and engine OEMs (original equipment manufacturers, such as Boeing, Airbus, Rolls-Royce, Pratt & Whitney, GE, etc.) on many thermal and chemical characteristics.
 In the end the entire avitioan related ASTM community will need to approve the new type of SAF based on the test results.
 Only after that approval the new type of jet fuel can be used in aviation.

 With CO2 compensation, fossil fuels are still being used and emission reduction is indirectly realized in other sectors.
-However, by using SAF, emissions are directly reduced and no compensation is required afterwards.
+However, by using SAF, emissions are directly reduced and no compensation is required afterward.

 So, the difference lies in where and when the CO2 emission reduction is realized.
 With CO2 compensation, a company or airline continues to emit CO2 by using fossil fuels but indirectly claims CO2 emission reductions by investing in sustainability projects in other sectors, such as creating new forests.
 When using SAF, a company or airline is no longer emitting fossil-based CO2 and hence directly reducing its CO2 emissions right where it matters!